Humboldt, Tennessee

 Humboldt is a city in Gibson and Madison counties, Tennessee.
-The population was 8,452 at the 2010 census, a decline of 1,015 from 2000.
-It is the principal city of and is included in the Humboldt, Tennessee Micropolitan Statistical Area, which is included in the Jackson, Tennessee-Humboldt, Tennessee Combined Statistical Area.
+The population was 8,452 at the 2010 census, a decline of 1,015 from 2000, making it the second largest city in Gibson County.
+It is the principal city of and is included in the Humboldt, Tennessee Micropolitan Statistical Area, which is included in the Jackson-Henderson-Humboldt, Tennessee Metropolitan Area.